MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: MEIT

-where $i$ is the current layer index.
-Different from gated-attention fusion in Flamingo~\cite{alayrac2022flamingo}, Memorizing Transformer~\cite{wu2022memorizing} ,and G-MAP~\cite{wan2022g}, or Q-former in BLIP-2~\cite{li2023blip} that require the additional trainable parameters or design complex modules, we propose a simple yet effective concatenated-fusion method that directly injects the ECG embeddings with language context in the causal-attention (C-Attn) of the models.
+Traditional gated-attention fusion methods like Flamingo~\citep{alayrac2022flamingo}, Memorizing Transformer~\citep{wu2022memorizing}, G-MAP~\citep{wan2022g}, and Q-former in BLIP-2~\citep{li2023blip} \bruce{require} additional trainable parameters and \zw{are designed for complex multi-stage alignment of rich semantic information (e.g., images).
+Different from them, our method provides a lightweight concatenation-based alignment strategy tailored to the ECG embeddings, enabling efficient learning of ECG semantic features via directly \bruce{injecting} the ECG embeddings with language context in the self-attention, while preventing potential catastrophic forgetting of general knowledge in LLMs.}

 In our approach, each attention layer combines $\mathbf{H}_{e}$, generated from the ECG encoder and projector as a prefix condition, with $\mathbf{H}_{t}^{i}$, derived from the preceding layer.
 The fusion process is as follows:

-here, $k$ represents the number of attention heads, and $\mathbf{W}_{o}$, a matrix in $\mathcal{R}^{kD_{h} \times D_{m}}$, serves as the projection matrix with $D_{m}$ denoting the hidden size of the LLM backbone.
+where $k$ represents the number of attention heads, and $\mathbf{W}_{o}$, a matrix in $\mathcal{R}^{kD_{h} \times D_{m}}$, serves as the projection matrix with $D_{m}$ denoting the hidden size of the LLM backbone.
 We replicate $\mathbf{H}_{e}$ for each head $k$ times, merging the ECG and language features in the sequence dimension.
 This is achieved through a shared projection of keys and values for each pattern.
 The fusion is then articulated as: